REAL ESTATE LISTING STATUS *

 An active listing is a home available for purchase, with the seller accepting offers.
 This is the most common type of listing status that you will see.

-A cancelled listing is one that has been taken off the market by the seller and the contract has been terminated.
-There are several reasons why a listing would be cancelled, including the decision not to sell at all, use a different sales associate, and/or re-list the home as a new listing to increase traffic and interest.
+A canceled listing is one that has been taken off the market by the seller and the contract has been terminated.
+There are several reasons why a listing would be canceled, including the decision not to sell at all, use a different sales associate, and/or re-list the home as a new listing to increase traffic and interest.

 A closed home has been purchased by another buyer and is no longer for sale.

 A contingent listing means that the sellers have accepted an offer on the property, but this is not a done deal.
-Success of this sale still relies on a couple of factors, including the home inspection and financing.
+The success of this sale still relies on a couple of factors, including the home inspection and financing.
 You may still have a chance of purchasing this property, so if you are interested in the home, try to submit a backup offer in case the current one falls through.
+Contingent status on a house does not mean it’s “off the market” just yet, and so you may still be able to purchase the home.

 An expired listing is one that has reached its duration on the market under the current seller- broker agreement.
 When a homeowner utilizes the services of a sales associate, that relationship usually has a pre-determined expiration date.
 The seller can then re-list the home with the same sales associate, try a new one, try finding a buyer on their own, or just give up on selling entirely.
 An expired listing is not necessarily gone from the market forever.